hmil/RosHTTP/README.md

     ),
     "design" -> 2
   ),
-  // The picture is sent using a StreamBody
+  // The picture is sent using a ByteBufferBody, assuming buffer is a ByteBuffer
+  // containing the image data
-  "picture" -> StreamBody(buffer, "image/jpeg")
+  "picture" -> ByteBufferBody(buffer, "image/jpeg")
 ))
 ```